 Heat.
-XLPE transmission cables operate at about 176 to 194 degrees Fahrenheit (°F) (80 to 90 degrees Celsius [°C]) with an emergency operating temperature of about 266 °F (130 °C).
-Heat must be carried away from the conductors for them to operate efficiently.
+Ambient water temperatures in the Hudson, Harlem, and East rivers range from 32 degrees Fahrenheit (°F) (0 degrees Celsius [°C]) in January to a maximum of 81 °F (27 °C) in July (Historic Hudson River 2004, Riverkeeper 2013, Blumberg and Pritchard 1997).
+XLPE transmission cables operate at about 176 to 194 degrees °F (80 to 90 degrees °C) with an emergency operating temperature of about 266 °F (130 °C).
+The proposed CHPE Project's HVDC cables would be designed to operate at normal temperature of only 158 °F (70 °C).
+Under limited durations (i.e., maximum of 2 hours) of emergency overload conditions, the temperature would not exceed 176 °F (80 °C).
+At these temperatures, heat must be carried away from the conductors for them to operate efficiently.
 The air performs this function for overhead lines, and soils in and around a trench perform this for underground cables.
 All of the heat generated from buried cables must be dissipated through the soil.
 Different soils have different abilities to transfer heat; saturated soils conduct heat more easily than, for instance, dry soils.
 A soil thermal survey, which measures the ability of various soil types to dissipate energy, could be necessary prior to initiating construction activities to determine the soil's ability to transmit heat away from the cables.
 The selection of backfill type can make a difference on the cable capacity rating.
 Where required, a low thermal resistive backfill material would be used instead of native soil in the trench around the cables to ensure sufficient standard heat transfer to the surrounding soils and groundwater.

 Electric and Magnetic Fields.
 Operation of the proposed CHPE Project transmission line would produce electric and magnetic fields.
 Transmission lines, like all electric devices, produce electric and magnetic fields, or EMF.
 Voltage, the force that drives the current, is the source of the electric field.
 Current, the flow of electric charge in a wire, produces the magnetic field.
 The strength of the EMF depends on the design of the electrical line and the distance from it.
-EMF is found around any electrical wiring, including household wiring, and electrical appliances and equipment.
+EMF is found around any electrical wiring, including household wiring, electrical appliances, and equipment.

 Electric fields are measured in volts per meter (V/m) or kilovolts per meter (kV/m).
-Throughout a home, the average electric field strength from wiring and appliances is typically less than $0.01~\rm kV/m$.
+Throughout a home, the average electric field strength from wiring and appliances is typically less than 0.01 kV/m.
 Electric field levels in public buildings such as shops, offices, and malls are comparable with residential levels.
-Outdoor electric fields in publicly accessible places can vary widely from less than $0.01~\rm kV/m$ to $12~\rm kV/m$.
+Outdoor electric fields in publicly accessible places can vary widely from less than 0.01 kV/m to 12 kV/m.
 Electric field strength is reduced by shielding or by intervening objects such as structures and vegetation.
-The proposed CHPE Project transmission line would be shielded and buried, which would reduce the strength of the electric field.
+The proposed CHPE Project transmission line would be shielded within a lead-alloy sheath and buried, which would effectively eliminate any exposure to the electric field (Cross-Sound Cable Company 2012, WHO 2012).